-Resources: PPT Part 2 - slides 1-13, Job card template
+Resources: PPT Part 2 - slides 1-9, Job card worksheet

 Show the community scene.
 How many different jobs can they think of?
 See complete list by workplace in the PowerPoint for wider discussion.

 Which of these jobs can they do for the NHS and where would they work?
 Explain that they can do ALL of the jobs for the NHS in a variety of places - it's not just doctors and nurses working in a hospital!